MicrosoftDocs/win32/desktop-src/SecAuthN/acquirecredentialshandle--digest.md

-﻿---
+---
-Description: 'Acquires a handle to preexisting credentials of a security principal that is using Digest.' ms.assetid: '79f49240-e394-4584-8db7-ef721672ba6b'
+Description: Acquires a handle to preexisting credentials of a security principal that is using Digest. ms.assetid: 79f49240-e394-4584-8db7-ef721672ba6b
-title: 'AcquireCredentialsHandle (Digest) function' ms.topic: article ms.date: 07/25/2019
+title: AcquireCredentialsHandle (Digest) function ms.topic: article ms.date: 07/25/2019
 ---